DavidEaton/Menominee/ReadMe.md

 ### Save Your Progress
 Commit your work on a regular basis with real comments.
 Comments such as "responding to PR feedback" are less than useful.
 What actually changed in this commit makes a better comment and development trail.
 ### Test Your Work
-If you didn't write unit tests along the way.
-Add them now.
+If you didn't write unit tests along the way, add them now.

 When you think you're done, actually go back to the "definition of done" on the task and do a full manual test.